 When human beings began to increase in number on the earth and daughters were born to them, the sons of God saw that the daughters of humans were beautiful, and they married any of them they chose. (…) The Nephilim were on the earth in those days—and also afterward—when the sons of God went to the daughters of humans and had children by them.”

 The Nephilim are described in the Bible (and other apocryphal texts) as a race of giants who lived among humans.
 They ultimately became a destructive presence and were said to have consumed “all acquisitions of men”.
 In order to rid these beings from Earth (along with the humans who mixed with them) God caused the Great Flood.

-The Bible therefore describes the Giants as a main cause of humanity’s corruption.
-The movie however portrays the exact opposite.
+The Bible, therefore, describes the Giants as the main cause of humanity’s corruption.
+The movie, however, portrays the exact opposite.
 In Noah, the Giants are described as gentle teachers who came to aid humans, but ultimately became victims of humanity’s cruelty.
 Later, Giants actually help Noah build the Ark!
-In short, the movie inverted important parts of the Bible to say that humanity is solely responsible for its demise, because it had evolved to a state that was beyond repair.
+In short, the movie inverted important parts of the Bible to say that humanity is solely responsible for its demise because it had evolved into a state that was beyond repair.
 The movie also makes it clear that its anti-humanity message is still applicable today.

 In one significant part of the movie, Noah tells his family the “first story he ever heard”.
 It begins with the first line of the Bible “In the beginning, there was light” but then devolves into a grim speech about the evils of humanity.

 The movie, therefore, pushes the viewers to conclude that humanity is, once again, beyond hope.
 Massive depopulation is therefore not a horrible catastrophe but a necessary “cleansing process”.
 Noah himself says: